peterkovesi/ImagePhaseCongruency.jl/docs/src/examples.md

 ## Phase Preserving Denoising

 ```@example
-using ImagePhaseCongruency, TestImages, Images, PyPlot
+using ImagePhaseCongruency, TestImages, Images #, PyPlot

 img = Float64.(testimage("lena_gray_512"))  # Values in the range 0 to 1
 img .+= 0.25 * randn(size(img))             # Add noise with standard deviation of 0.25